nyorain/vil/docs/own/design.md

   paths for now (and maybe even add a binary-semaphore+full-sync path later on)

+## Questioning full sync

+We have full-sync implementation now.
+During the currently happening sync/submission rework, I have some new ideas and thoughts.

+Do we really ever want full-sync?
+In hooked submission, we want to copy data *as the application sees it*.
+Adding full sync as soon as we hook a submission somewhat destroys that.
+And yes, it might be needed, in that case that the application writes the data we read from another queue.
+But then, the application is broken and we maybe explicitly *want* to show the broken/weird/racy data.
+(Only concern: might cause a crash in theory, would be bad).

+We only want it for gui submissions I guess.
+For images displayed in resource viewer, it doesn't really matter, we just sync with the submissions that use it.
+For buffers, it harder. buffer_device_address is really a concern.
+So maybe only add full sync when reading a buffer with the flag set?

+Maybe just leave it up to the application?
+We kinda need both code paths anyways for now.
+And we need sync tracking in any case.

 # Relying on timeline semaphores

 Sooner or later, we'll likely just require timeline semaphores since that